panaverse/panaverse.github.io/README.md

 5. To see who are the leaders and best workers in this group

-## Module IB: Learning 3D with Maya
+## Semester IB: Learning 3D with Maya

 ## Part A: Introduction to Maya